mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 habit regardless of whether the team is remote or not – yet, remote teams seem to increase that desire, often resulting in managers being on everyone's back constantly and consistently even more than with all of the team working from the office.
-However, the occasional Slack message
+However, the occasional check-in for a status update is just as interruptive remotely as it is in the office.

 ![Direct messages are interruptive and keep people from working](/assets/images/posts/2020-10-30-the-guide-to-making-remote-work-work/slack.png#@1000-2000)

-is just as annoying on Slack as it is in real life.
-The reality is that remote workers are likely more productive rather than less as they will find it easier to focus and be less stressed according to a
-[study from 2019](https://www.owllabs.com/hubfs/Owl%20Labs%202019%20State%20of%20Remote%20Work%20Report%20PDF.pdf).
+The reality is that remote workers are likely more productive rather than less as they will find it easier to focus and be less stressed according to a [study from 2019](https://www.owllabs.com/hubfs/Owl%20Labs%202019%20State%20of%20Remote%20Work%20Report%20PDF.pdf).
-Building up that trust and giving people uninterrupted time to focus while giving up on micro-management practices is going to be a task for many managers to learn over the next years.
+Building up that trust and allowing people uninterrupted time to focus while giving up on micro-management practices is going to be a task for many managers to learn over the next years.